-If the sub-fund's investments in mainland China are traded via Stock Connect, there are additional risk factors in relation to these transactions.
-In particular, investors should note that Stock Connect is a new trading programme.
-There is currently no empirical data.
+Risks relating to securities trading in mainland China via Stock Connect no empirical data.
 Furthermore, the corresponding provisions could change in future.
 Stock Connect is subject to quota limits that could restrict the sub-fund's ability to perform transactions in a timely manner via Stock Connect.
 This could impair the sub-fund's ability to effectively implement its investment strategy.
-The scope of Stock Connect initially encompasses all securities included on the SSE 180 Index and SSE 380 Index, as well as all Chinese A-shares listed on the Shanghai Stock Exchange ("SSE").
-It also extends to all securities included in the SZSE Component Index and the SZSE Small/Mid Cap Innovation Index with a market capitalisation of at least RMB 6 billion, as well as to all Chinese A-shares listed on the Shenzhen Stock Exchange ("SZSE").
+The scope of Stock Connect initially encompasses all securities included on the SSE 180 Index and SSE 380 Index, as well as all Chinese A-shares listed on both the Shanghai Stock Exchange ("SSE") which have corresponding H shares listed on the Hong Kong Stock Exchange ("SEHK") (with the exception of the SSE-listed shares which are under risk alert).
+It also extends to all securities included in the SZSE Component Index and the SZSE Small/Mid Cap Innovation Index with a market capitalisation of at least RMB 6 billion, as well as to all Chinese A-shares listed on the Shenzhen Stock Exchange ("SZSE") which have corresponding H shares listed on SEHK (with the exception of the SSE-listed shares which are not traded in RMB and SSE-listed shares which are under risk alert).
 Investors should also note that under the applicable regulations, a security can be removed from the Stock Connect programme.
 This could have an adverse effect on the sub-fund's ability to achieve its investment objective, for example if the Portfolio Manager wishes to acquire a security that has been removed from the Stock Connect programme.